vinitkumar/vinitkumar.me/content/blog/2013-04-29-django-plugin-open-sourced/index.md

 ---
 layout: post
-title: "Django plugin open sourced"
+title: "A new django plugin open sourced"
 description: "Examples and code for displaying images in posts."
 category: articles
 tags: python django